vla-gove/TransMatrixConvert/README.md

 # TransMatrixConvert
-Converting a transformation matrix to end effector's coordinates and angles
+Converting a transformation matrix to end effector's position and orientation

 Calculating end effector's position and orientation from a user input homogenous transformation matrix.